williamowen65/atlas-the-public-think-tank/Shared.DbContext/README.md

-# Shared.Data
+# Shared.DbContext

 This project contains the shared database context and Entity Framework Core migrations for Atlas: The Public Think Tank.

 ## Overview

-The `Shared.Data` project provides a centralized database access layer using Entity Framework Core that can be used across multiple applications in the mono repo.
+The `Shared.DbContext` project provides a centralized database access layer using Entity Framework Core that can be used across multiple applications in the mono repo.
 This includes:

 - ApplicationDbContext for database access
 - Entity Framework Core migrations